raspberrypilearning/butterfly-garden/en/step_2.md

 --- /task ---

 --- task ---
 To solve the problem of the stuck butterfly, add an `if on edge, bounce`{:class="block3motion"} block.
-This block makes a sprite change its direction if it bumps into the edge of the screen.
+This block makes a sprite change its direction if it bumps into the edge of the Stage.

 ```blocks3
 when flag clicked